Yelp/mrjob/docs/guides/emr-opts.rst

    Note that this will fail if you set :mrjob-opt:`ami_version` to something earlier than 3.7.0.
-If you need to use an earlier AMI version with Python 3, first set this option to false, and then use :mrjob-opt:`bootstrap` to install it Python 3 some other way (e.g. downloading the source, compiling, and installing it).
+If you need to use an earlier AMI version with Python 3, first set this option to false, and then use :mrjob-opt:`bootstrap` to install Python 3; see :ref:`bootstrap-python-source`.

-   Currently, this does nothing in Python 2.
+   Currently, this option does nothing in Python 2.
 In later versions of mrjob, setting this to true might do more (e.g. installing the exact same version of Python from source).